Updated January 2026

 Step 2: Evaluate Label Quality

-Examine the label for clarity and color saturation.
-Genuine labels are sharp, while fake Pokémon crystal cartridge labels may be blurry or poorly printed.
+Examine the label for focus and color saturation.
+Genuine Pokémon Crystal cartridge labels are sharp, while counterfeit labels may be blurry or poorly printed.

 - The label on the counterfeit video game looks to be well printed.
-With this counterfeit, the label looks too new or perfect to be 20+ years old.
+With this counterfeit, the label seems too new or perfect to be 20+ years old.

 - The label is too silvery along the edges.